 Activities and Events for Local Students

 District I of the West Virginia Music Teachers Association organizes annual events for solo and group performance, achievement, and fun for students of all ages.
-Students earn certificates and trophies for participation in the following events:
+Students can earn certificates and trophies for participation in events such as Fall Festivals, Pedals & Bows & More, and Competitions for Special Achievement.

-The esprit de corps of the WVU Band and the enthusiastic response of the audiences to the sight and sound of the band have made it one of the most respected organizations on the WVU campus.
-All these features contribute to the success of the “Pride of West Virginia” and show why it is considered one of the premier collegiate marching bands in the nation.
+The esprit de corps of the band together with pageantry of their performances have made The Pride one of the most-recognized and respected ambassadors for WVU both on campus and throughout the state.
+All these features contribute to the success of the “Pride of West Virginia” and show why it is considered one of the premier collegiate marching bands in the nation

 Sigma Alpha Iota (SAI) is an international music fraternity for women, and West Virginia University is home of the Kappa Lambda chapter.
 The Mission of Sigma Alpha Iota International Music Fraternity is to encourage, nurture and support the art of music.